Why size matters: Saltationism, creativity, and the reign of the DiNOs

 Why size matters

-Discussions of gradualism often seem obscure (who cares about size?) because they fail to explain that the distribution of sizes of variations is not the real issue, but merely the easiest way to relate the real issue to something measurable.
-The real issue is the extent to which an external force of selection, as opposed to an internal force of variation, can be understood as the cause of creativity, direction and initiative in evolution.
-The questions of how new things come about, what determines the direction of evolution, and what initiates change are weighty issues, worth fighting over.
+Discussions of gradualism often seem obscure (who cares about size?) because they fail to explain that the distribution of sizes of variations is not the real issue, but merely the easiest way to relate crucial issues to something tangible and measurable.
+The crux of the matter is the extent to which an external force of selection, as opposed to an internal force of variation, can be understood as the cause of creativity, direction and initiative in evolution.
+The issues of how new things come about, what determines the direction of evolution, and what initiates change are weighty issues, worth fighting over.
 The answers to these questions matter: they not only affect our understanding of evolutionary causes, but they determine how we must conduct research if we wish to understand evolution properly.

 How, exactly, does the size of variations relate to these big questions?
 If a distinctive new form is always connected to an ancestral form by a long series of infinitesimal shifts (gradualism), then the origin of the new form, and its distinctive character, are not explained by any one variation, nor even (to be precise) by a set of them, but by the process that accumulates so many individually trivial effects in one important direction.
 If the variations fixed in evolution are individually tiny, and the guiding process is selection, then selection is creative, and we can say that selection is the cause of new traits because it composes them out of raw material.
 We can say, following Sterelny & Griffiths (1999), that “selection shapes organisms to their environment“.
 Mainstream evolutionary biologists remain committed to this view, which is why they reacted with such extraordinary hostility when Fodor and Palmarini-Piatelli tried to take away the idea of “selection for” as a valid form of explanation.